March 10, 2017 at 9:18 pm #4706

 - Leano to Kilburn

-- Welkin to Wrist – 300m – Goat Trail- portage with great caution
+- Welkin to Wrist – 300m – Goat Trail- watch your footing – portage with great caution

-- Cyclops creek to Rostoul – difficult to find creek channel – look for marked stake
+- Cyclops creek from Rostoul – difficult to find creek channel – look for marked stake in grass

 - Trails West out of Paull Lk – requires work but passable – 150m trail messy – 300m has a creek crossing that is challenging in high water levels – needs a fix